 The most striking object in Jane Austen's House Museum is the tiny table on which she wrote.
 The little, 12-sided walnut table in the dining parlour is barely big enough for a teacup and saucer.

-At this table, writing on small sheets of paper that were easily hidden away if she were interrupted, Jane Austen edited and revised Sense and Sensibility, Pride and Prejudice (200 years old in 2013)and Northanger Abbey, and wrote Mansfield Park, Emma and Persuasion.
+At this table, writing on small sheets of paper that were easily hidden away if she were interrupted, Jane Austen edited and revised Sense and Sensibility, Pride and Prejudice (which turned 200 years old in 2013) and Northanger Abbey, and wrote Mansfield Park, Emma, and Persuasion.

 The substantial village house, once an inn at the crossroads of the Gosport and Winchester roads, is where Jane lived between 1809 and 1817, the last eight years of her life, along with her sister Cassandra, their mother and their close friend Martha Lloyd.
-Only a few of the author's possessions remain - beside the table, there are some fine examples of her needlework, a quilted bedcover she made with her mother and several letters displayed on a rotating basis in a special cabinet.
+Only a few of the author's possessions remain.
+Besides the table, there are some fine examples of her needlework, a quilted bed cover she made with her mother and several letters displayed on a rotating basis in a special cabinet.
 The donkey cart displayed in one of the outbuildings was used by Jane when she became too ill to walk about the village.

 Art Copying Life